zephinzer/dev/README.md

 6. Run `make setup_build` to retrieve system dependencies
 7. Run `make build` to run a test build with caching
 8. Run `make build_production` to run a full non-cached build
+7. Run `make build_static` to run a test build with static linking and caching
+8. Run `make build_static_production` to run a full non-cached build with static linking
 9. Run `make test` to run Go test suites
 10. Run `make compress` to test whether compression works
 11. Run `make image` to test the Docker image build
+12. Run `make test_image` to run tests on the built Docker image

 ## Other resources